Factbox - UK companies keep watch as Scottish vote looms

 Scotland is set to vote on Sept.
-18 on whether to sever its 307-year-old ties with England and break up the United Kingdom, with latest opinion polls showing that supporters of the union have a narrow lead over separatists.
+18 on whether to sever its 307-year-old ties with England and break up the United Kingdom, with latest opinion polls showing that the race is too close to call.

 Following are comments of Britain's top companies and firms with operations in the UK on the Scottish referendum: